Kimbsy/clunk/README.md

 To play an audio file (currently `*.ogg` files are supported, conversion tools are widely available), you must declare it in the game config `:assets` in the `:audio` map.
 This ensures the file is loaded before the game starts and can be played using the key it is associated with.

 You can play loaded files with `clunk.audio/play!` passing in the reference key you set.
 You can loop the audio playback by setting the optional `:loop?` keyword arg to `true`.
 This function additionally returns a reference to the audio source, you can call `clunk.audio/stop!` passing in this source reference to stop it early.

-This is a necessity when looping audio as they will not stop on their own.
+> [!IMPORTANT]
+> If you loop an audio file (like a music track) you should capture a reference to the source returned by the call to `clunk.audio/play!` this will let you stop it and play something else later.

 ## Input